 To do this well, companies can offer role-specific training, assign onboarding mentors, and use check-ins to reinforce alignment.
 These actions accelerate productivity and increase employee satisfaction from day one.

-2. Positive Company Culture
+2. Maintain a Positive Company Culture

+Employee retention is a factor based highly on the culture and practices that an organization follows.
 A healthy company culture fosters trust, collaboration, and a sense of belonging.
 When employees feel aligned with company values, they’re more likely to stay committed.

 Leaders can promote transparency, encourage open feedback, and actively model core behaviors.
 A strong culture leads to better morale, engagement, and long-term loyalty.